srobo/docs/programming/sr/motors/index.md

 sr.robot3.robot INFO - Found Student Robotics Motor Board v4 - srABC1
 ~~~~~

 If you have more than one Motor Board attached, you need to specify which one you want to control.
-This is done using the part number of the board.
-For example: if you had a board that was labelled "srABC1",
+This is done using the serial number of the board.
+For example: if you had a board that was detected as "srABC1",
 you could do this instead:

 ~~~~~ python